jennybc/happy-git-with-r/08_install-introduce-self-git.Rmd

     - This __must__ be the email that you used to sign up for GitHub.

 These commands return nothing.
-You can check that `git` understood what you typed by looking at the output of `git config --global --list`.
+You can check that Git understood what you typed by looking at the output of `git config --global --list`.